VU-CSP/improc_assignment-egfrankel/README.md

 Also save the resultant "Count Mask" image file with the name "Count_Mask_22946173.tif" and upload into the [image_files](image_files) directory.
 (It should show up below once it is uploaded).
 ![](image_files/Count_Mask_22946173.tif)

+***I uploaded the image into the image_files directory and named it as indicated but it wont show up here for some reason***

 Q4) How many particles were detected?
 A4) 2306